 The situation is continuously assessed and the control measures are reviewed by the HPT or IMT, if formed.

 There may be outbreaks that do not fall into either higher or lower risk setting categories.

 The HPT may choose to take a closer management approach if there is potential for severe disruption to health services or critical infrastructure.

 There are some settings where there is a lower risk of direct health harm arising from COVID-19 than in other settings e.g. settings mainly comprised of younger or working-age populations.

 There may be some individuals with higher vulnerability in lower-risk settings.
 These individuals should follow the advice provided by their clinician during an outbreak.

-This is because the population is older and tend to have more underlying health conditions.
+- the population being older and likely to have more underlying health conditions

 - opportunities for infections to spread quickly throughout the facility due to the communal nature of the setting